 In 2022 Whitewater's Urban Forestry Commission hosted a program on native trees and plants and their importance to birds and insects.
 We also had High School and Middle School kids plant a number of native shrubs at the Arboretum at Starin Park along with exercises teaching how to identify a tree by it's leaves, bark and other criteria.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

 The Whitewater Urban Forestry Commission launched a Bird City webpage that includes information on many bird conservation related topics, including loss of habitat, invasive plant species, creating backyard habitat, hazards to birds and preventing them, nest boxes, and feeding birds.
-Supplemental links will include the Wisconsin Society for Ornithology, Wild Ones, American Bird Conservancy, Bird City, Wis., and 2 videos, one on Bird City, Wis and a presentation on Whitewater's birds by Scott Weberpal, bird enthusiast and photograper.
-(For documentation, please see the picture in wi.gov/multimedia/other-multimedia/2865-birds-of-whitewater-with-scott-weberpal)
+Supplemental links include the Wisconsin Society for Ornithology, Wild Ones, American Bird Conservancy, Bird City Wisconsin, and 2 videos, one on Bird City Wisconsin and a presentation on Whitewater's birds by Scott Weberpal, bird enthusiast and photographer.
+This is ongoing.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 in 2017 the Whitewater Arts Alliance sponsored its 3rd annual Artrageous Bird Photography Contest.
 The photos are on display for an extended period of time and then an event is held to judge and award prizes.
 (Printout of Arts Alliance flyer in photo gallery)